elk-audio/meta-elkpi/README.md

 Then you can add the desired recipes to any of the [packagegroups](recipes-core/packagegroups) in this layer.

 ---
-Copyright 2017-2019 Modern Ancient Instruments Networked AB, dba Elk, Stockholm, Sweden.
+Copyright 2017-2023 Elk Audio AB, Stockholm, Sweden.